devhalls/spo-operational-scripts/README.md

 ```

 ### Node start, stop and restart

+> IMPORTANT - Skip this step for docker environments and use docker scripts to start and stop the node.

 After installation is complete you can start, stop or restart the node service.